metablaster/WindowsFirewallRuleset/Docs/LegacySupport.md

 1. PSUseCompatibleCmdlets
 2. PSUseCompatibleSyntax

-Visit `Test` folder and run all tests individually to confirm modules and their functions work as expected, any failure should be fixed before loading rules to save yourself from frustration.
+Visit `Test` directory and run all tests individually to confirm modules and their functions work as expected, any failure should be fixed before loading rules to save yourself from frustration.

 [Table of Contents](#table-of-contents)